chroma-core/chroma/rust/index/benches/hierarchical_index/docs/RECALL.md

 ### Leaf scoring
 I've tried two different leaf scoring approaches (outside of the normal centroid distance approach), neither of which have helped.
 - Radius correction scoring: Account for the radius of the leaf to provide and upper and lower bound to the distance from the query to any vector in the leaf.
 This didn't work becuase the leaf radius is almost always the same size or larger than the distance from the query to the centroid of the leaf, resulting in all leaves being scored the same.
+See ["High-dimensional cluster geometry" section in README.md](../README.md#high-dimensional-cluster-geometry) for more details.
 - Representative codes: Store a few representative codes per leaf, to provide information about the shape of the leaf cluster.
 This didn't work because the representative codes are quantized and introduce too much noise to be useful.
 I also suspect that most clusters are close to spherical, so the codes don't add information.

 Not yet tried (details above):